Best Law Firms Ranked By Best Lawyers USA 2025 - Best Rated Personal Injury Lawyers

 • Death benefits

 Worker’s compensation is a no-fault system.
 That means you don’t have to prove that your injuries were someone else’s fault to receive benefits.
 Most employers resolve worker’s compensation claims without any disagreement.
-However, if you feel that the employer or the worker’s compensation claim administrator is treating you unfairly, consult the California personl injury lawyers at the Law Offices of Samer Habbas about your rights under the law.
+However, if you feel that the employer or the worker’s compensation claim administrator is treating you unfairly, consult the California personal injury lawyers at the Law Offices of Samer Habbas about your rights under the law.

 • This field is for validation purposes and should be left unchanged.